Skip to content

 const account = accounts[0];

-// Get WETH address for the current chain
+// Get bvbEth address for the current chain using the address utils

 // Read ETH balance